performant-software/core-data-places/README.md

 #### Create a content repository
 On GitHub, create a new content repository.
 The posts and paths records you create will be stored here, as well as any i18n and your project config.

-Use the [core-data-tina-cms-content](https://github.com/performant-software/core-data-tina-cms-content) repository as your template and modify the `/content/settings/config.json` as appropriate for your project.
-Make sure to set the properties in the `typesense` and `core_data` sections correctly.
+Copy the `/public/config.json` file into your content repository to `/content/settings/config.json` and adjust the configuration as desired.

+**Note:** Do not commit any project specific changes to `/public/config.json` in this repository.

 #### Create a new Personal Access Token